 DESCRIPTION OF COMMUNICATIONS SATELLITE SYSTEM

-complexity of the various components and the manner in which the system operates.
+In addition to the fundamental components shown in figure 4-1, the design of the overall system determines the complexity of the various components and the manner in which the system operates.
 Current satellites are capable of handling many teletypewriter (TTY) and voice circuits at the same time.

 Figure 4-2.—Elliptical satellite orbit.